AncaIoanaL/Checkers/README.md

 Although the program is functional, I am still yet to add the below features to it:
 - add a UI to the game

-In order for the board to be properly aligned, please ensure you are using a monospaced font that supports unicode characters, such as NSimSun, MS Gothic and SimSun.
+In order for the board to be properly aligned, please ensure you are using a monospaced font that supports unicode characters, such as NSimSun, MS Gothic or SimSun.